pub struct Vector<K: Scalar> {

 pub fn cross_product(u: &Vector<K>, v: &Vector<K>) -> Vector<K>

-Computes the cross product of two 3-dimensional Vector
+Computes the cross product of two 3-dimensional Vectors, u and v.

 §Description